-In Ukraine, Russia has supplied their proxies with heavy weapons, training and mentoring, command and control, artillery, fire support, tactical and operational-level air defense, among others.
-Russia has transferred many pieces of military equipment into Ukraine, including tanks, armored personnel carriers, heavy artillery pieces, and other military vehicles.
-What we have seen over the course of the fight was that, when the Russian proxy offensive would ever run into trouble, Russian forces intervened directly to right the course.

-8 Today on the ground, the situation is volatile and 9 it's fragile.
-Russian forces used the opportunities 10 provided by the recent lull in fighting to reset and 11 reposition while protecting their gains.
-Many of their 12 actions are consistent with preparations for another 13 offensive.

-The hope remains that both parties will fully 14 implement an effective cease-fire as an important step 15 16 towards an acceptable political resolution of the conflict, 17 one that represents the internationally recognized border.
-I'm often asked, Should the United States and other provide 18 19 weapons to Ukraine?
-What we see in Russia is an aggressive 20 application of all elements of national power --21 diplomatic, informational, economic, as well as military.
-22 So, in my view, it would not make sense to unnecessarily 23 take any of our own tools off the table.
+- 1 defense, among others.
+Russia has transferred many pieces - 2 of military equipment into Ukraine, including tanks, - 3 armored personnel carriers, heavy artillery pieces, and - 4 other military vehicles.
+What we have seen over the course - 5 of the fight was that, when the Russian proxy offensive - 6 would ever run into trouble, Russian forces intervened - 7 directly to right the course. - 8 Today on the ground, the situation is volatile and - 9 it's fragile.
+Russian forces used the opportunities - 10 provided by the recent lull in fighting to reset and - 11 reposition while protecting their gains.
+Many of their - 12 actions are consistent with preparations for another - 13 offensive. - The hope remains that both parties will fully - 15 implement an effective cease-fire as an important step - 16 towards an acceptable political resolution of the conflict, - 17 one that represents the internationally recognized border. - 18 I'm often asked, Should the United States and other provide - 19 weapons to Ukraine?
+What we see in Russia is an aggressive - 20 application of all elements of national power -- - 21 diplomatic, informational, economic, as well as military. - 22 So, in my view, it would not make sense to unnecessarily - 23 take any of our own tools off the table. - But, the crisis in Ukraine is about more than just - 25 Ukraine.
+Russian activities are destabilizing neighbor

-But, the crisis in Ukraine is about more than justUkraine.
-Russian activities are destabilizing neighbor states and the region as a whole, and Russia's illegal 1 2 actions are pushing instability ever closer to the 3 boundaries of NATO.
-We cannot be fully certain what Russia will do next, and we cannot fully grasp Putin's intent.
-4 5 What we can do is learn from his actions.
-And what we see 6 suggests growing Russian capabilities, significant military modernization, and an ambitious strategic intent.
-We also 7 know that Putin responds to strength and seeks 8 9 opportunities in weakness.
-We must strengthen our deterrence in order to manage this opportunist confidence.
-10 11 At the same time, Europe also faces the challenge of a surge in violent extremism.
-European nations are rightly 12 13 worried about foreign fighters returning home to Europe from the fight in Syria and Iraq with new skills and with 14 malign intent.
-Attacks like those in France, Belgium, and 15 16 Denmark are only likely to become more frequent.
-Foreign 17 fighters are part of a much broader pattern of insecurity to Europe's south, with roots in the Middle East and North 18 19 Africa, transit routes are shared by violent extremists, 20 organized criminal networks, and migrant populations 21 fleeing difficult conditions in Libya and other 22 undergoverned spaces.
-The spread of instability into Europe and the transnational terrorism we all face could 23 24 have a direct bearing on the national security of the U.S. 25 homeland.
+- 1 states and the region as a whole, and Russia's illegal - 2 actions are pushing instability ever closer to the - 3 boundaries of NATO.
+We cannot be fully certain what Russia - 4 will do next, and we cannot fully grasp Putin's intent. - 5 What we can do is learn from his actions.
+And what we see - 6 suggests growing Russian capabilities, significant military - 7 modernization, and an ambitious strategic intent.
+We also - 8 know that Putin responds to strength and seeks - 9 opportunities in weakness.
+We must strengthen our - 10 deterrence in order to manage this opportunist confidence. - 11 At the same time, Europe also faces the challenge of a - 12 surge in violent extremism.
+European nations are rightly - worried about foreign fighters returning home to Europe - 14 from the fight in Syria and Iraq with new skills and with - 15 malign intent.
+Attacks like those in France, Belgium, and - 16 Denmark are only likely to become more frequent.
+Foreign - 17 fighters are part of a much broader pattern of insecurity - 18 to Europe's south, with roots in the Middle East and North - 19 Africa, transit routes are shared by violent extremists, - 20 organized criminal networks, and migrant populations - 21 fleeing difficult conditions in Libya and other - 22 undergoverned spaces.
+The spread of instability into - 23 Europe and the transnational terrorism we all face could - 24 have a direct bearing on the national security of the U.S. - 25 homeland.